 Most people hear “Whistler” and think winter Olympics and skiing.
-If you are seeking a little more adventure to enjoy Whistler in June, a few of the things you could do – zipline, kayak, go horseback riding or cross country biking.
-Or you could get a new perspective by heading high up into the mountains – for the view, to hike or even to ski in the summer!
+If you are seeking a little more adventure to enjoy Whistler in June, we found lots to see and do.
+We could zipline, kayak, go horseback riding or cross country biking.
+Or we could get a new perspective by heading high up into the mountains.
+Views, hikes or even to skiing was available in the mountains in the summer!

 We headed north from Vancouver for a day trip to Whistler on a sunny warm day in June.
 It was a busy weekend in the village with a summer fair in progress.
 We watched the children enjoy the activities set up to draw families into Whistler in the summer.

-Our objective for this visit was to head high into the mountains to see the lifts and trails of Whistler and Blackcomb.
+Our objective for this visit was to head high into the mountains.
+So we saw the lifts and trails of Whistler and Blackcomb.